vitaly-t/pg-promise/README.md

         case 2:
             return t.query("select 2");
     }
-    // returning nothing or null indicates end of sequence;
+// returning nothing or null indicates the end of the sequence;
 // throwing an error will result in a reject;
 }

 db.tx(function (t) {